-A Cheat Day Boosts Your Metabolism
+It Boosts Your Metabolism

 Having a cheat day boosts your metabolism in many ways.
-One way a cheat day boosts your metabolism is by increasing leptin levels.
+One way it boosts your metabolism is by increasing leptin levels.
 Leptin is a hormone that influences hunger and body fat levels.
 When you diet and cut your calories, your leptin levels also drop.
 This causes those extreme hunger signals, and as a result, your body will hold onto body fat thinking that it’s going to need it to survive in the future.
 Leptin levels are directly correlated with your total caloric intake.
 Low calories lower leptin levels.
 By having a cheat day, you give your body a chance to “reset” your hormone levels – leptin included.

-Cheat days keep your body guessing.
+Cheat meals keep your body guessing.
 You don’t want your body thinking that it’s going to be getting low calories forever.
 Throwing in a high calorie day sends your body a signal that food is plentiful, and that it’s OK to shed some fat reserves because there’s not a famine on the horizon.

 How Often Should You Have a Cheat Day